tubrux/tubrux.github.io/index.md

 **Tubrux** is an innovative library crafted to proactively detect and address potential thread-safety issues in Java and Kotlin classes.

 With **Tubrux**, we can effortlessly identify non-thread-safe data structures that may jeopardize your application's stability in multi-threaded environments.
 Beyond that, it offers seamless deadlock detection, ensuring smooth and reliable performance during runtime.
-Elevate your code's safety and reliability with tubrux’s smart, automated solutions.
+Elevate your code's safety and reliability with **Tubrux**’s smart, automated solutions.

 <!-- Features